asciimike/mikemcdonald.co/content/cities/tokyo.md

 selections of Japanese whisky I've seen.
 For a price.
 Bottles (when they're in stock), go for a healthy premium (e.g. Nikka distillery components are ~3x the distillery price).
-They've also got a reasonable selection of old bottles for a good discount.
+They've also got a reasonable selection of old bottles for a good discount (e.g. I've seen the ceramic Tsuru 17 for $200 several times).

-I recommend shopping for scotch of bourbon here though, as they have some interesting bottles for a reasonable price.

 ### Liquor Mountain (Multiple locations)